hanwzhang/clipmaster/README.md

   * Detects "Adams" => generates [MEA] label
   * Detects "opinion / op-ed" in link or title => generates "Opinion:" before title
 * <b>Copies the formatted clip to clipboard</b>
-* Possible to <b style="color:red">configure and add new sites with html knowledge</b> - no coding required
+* Possible to <i>configure and add new sites with html knowledge</i> - no coding required

 # How to Use